How To Get Over A Bad Day: 15 Practical Tips To Help You

 Do you have a hobby?

-Maybe you like to color or scrapbook.
+Maybe you like to color (this adult coloring book is so cool) or scrapbook.
 Maybe puzzles or video games are more of your things.
 You could go for a run or have a good cuddle session with your dog.

 Having an outlet can help keep your stress levels in check.